 Entries will be judged at community media centers outside of the Northwest Region.

 Best of the Northwest grants awards in eighteen categories, as well as our highest award for Overall Excellence in P.E.G.
 Programming.
-Award winners are presented with a plaque for their outstanding program!
+Award winners are presented with a plaque for their outstanding program and Honorable Mentions are given a framable certificate.

-1. By entering the Best of the Northwest Video Awards, you acknowledge that you have read and understand the following Rules for Entry, including eligibility and submission requirements.
-You also give permission to the Alliance for Community Media Northwest Region to present one or more clips from your video/audio to an audience: on access channels, on the internet, and at the Awards Ceremony.
+1. By entering the Best of the Northwest Video Awards, you acknowledge that you have read and understood the following Rules for Entry, including eligibility and submission requirements.
+You also give permission to the Alliance for Community Media Northwest Region to present one or more clips from your video/audio to an audience on cable access channels, on the internet, and at the Awards Ceremony.

-2. Video/audio entries must have had their first broadcast showing on a community media/PEG channel, local origination channel, podcast, or broadcast in Alaska, Alberta, British Columbia, Idaho, Montana, Oregon, Utah, Washington, or Wyoming between January 1, 2018 and December 31, 2018.
+2. Video/audio entries must have had their first broadcast showing on a community media/PEG channel, local origination channel, podcast, or broadcast in Alaska, Alberta, British Columbia, Idaho, Montana, Oregon, Utah, Washington, or Wyoming between January 1, 2019, and December 31, 2019.
 (Entries do not need to have aired in order to be considered.)
-PEG (Public, Educational, and Government) channels refers to three different cable television narrowcasting and specialty channels on local cable television systems.
+PEG (Public, Educational, and Government) channels refer to three different cable television narrowcasting and specialty channels on local cable television systems.

 3. Programs that are currently in any form of commercial distribution are not eligible for entry.
-All entries must be non-commercial programs originally produced to play on PEG access centers, local-origination cable channels, podcast, or produced with Community Media Center equipment/facilities between January 1, 2018 and December 31, 2018 in the Northwest region (Alaska, Alberta, British Columbia, Idaho, Montana, Oregon, Utah, Washington, and Wyoming) of the Alliance for Community Media.
+All entries must be non-commercial programs originally produced to play on PEG access centers, local-origination cable channels, podcast, or produced with Community Media Center equipment/facilities between January 1, 2019 and December 31, 2019 in the Northwest region (U.S. States of: Alaska, Idaho, Montana, Oregon, Utah, Washington, and Wyoming; Canadian Provinces of: Alberta and British Columbia) of the Alliance for Community Media.
 Entries do not need to have aired in order to be considered.
+ENTRIES AIRED/PRODUCED OUTSIDE OF THE NORTHWEST REGION ARE NOT ELIGIBLE FOR ENTRY.

 4. Entries may be submitted in as many categories as apply to the content of the program.
 One award will be presented for each category.